General Info – summary

 Common names: (Afr) Fluweelklipels, Klipels, Klipfluweelels, Kloofhout, Skaap droolotjies.
 (Eng) Rock Alder, Velvet Rock Alder, Velvet Turkey-berry, Velvet-leaved cyanthium, Wild coffee. (isiXhosa) Irarinathi, Umdilambele, Umnqayi-mbila, Umsantulane. (isiZulu) Isandulane, Umnqayi-mbila.
 (Northern Sotho) Serapse. (siSwati) Sivilwane, Umphatsankhosi.
 (Tshivenda) Mutomboti.

-Family: Rubiaceae.
-(Coffee/Gardenia family).
+Family: Rubiaceae (Coffee/Gardenia family).
 This family of dicotyledonous plants has in excess of 600 genera and about 13 000 species and members include trees, shrubs and herbs.
+The plants are terrestrial and predominantly woody.
 Local genera with trees on this website include Afrocanthium, Canthium, Coddia, Gardenia, Pavetta, Rothmannia and Vangueria.
 Leaves are simple, opposite or whorled and have interpetiolar stipules.
-Flowers are bisexual or unisexual.
+4 or 5 merous usually regular Flowers are bisexual or unisexual.
 The calyx has sepals that are at least partly united.
 Petals are joined – at least at the base.
 Stamens are usually as many as and alternating with corolla lobes.
 The Ovary is inferior.
 Fruit is a drupe, berry or capsule.

 Name derivation: Afrocanthiumfrom Africa. gilfillanii – named after D. F. Gilfilan a pharmacist, and plant collector in South Africa.
 He collected the type specimen near Johannesburg.